solidjs/solid-start/docs/getting-started/what-is-solidstart.md

 If you're not familiar with these, that's okay!
 As we progress through these docs, we'll talk a bit about different ways to render your applications and help you choose the best fit.

-One of the driving principles of SolidStart is that code should be _isomorphic_&mdash;you should be able to write code once and it will run correctly regardless of whether it's being run on the client or server.
+One of the driving principles of SolidStart is that code should be _isomorphic_&mdash;you should be able to write code once, and it will run correctly regardless of whether it's being run on the client or server.
 As we move through the docs, we'll discover just how powerful isomorphism is!

 ## Features